Day 1 ArgumentsCitizenship Amendment Act

 Several counsels urged the Bench to issue a stay on the CAA and begin hearing the matter immediately.
 Chief Justice Bobde stressed that the Court would only hear the matter after the winter vacation.
 He was not receptive to the request for a stay.

 Attorney General K.K.
-Venugopal remarked that there were at least four Supreme Court judgments that establish that once an Act is notified, it cannot be stayed.
+Venugopal remarked that at least four Supreme Court judgments establish that once an Act is notified, it cannot be stayed.
 Senior Advocate Rajeev Dhavan countered that the Act had yet to be notified.

 The Bench did not grant the request for a stay.
 Rather, it objected to the lack of decorum being observed by several counsels, who were simultaneously presenting arguments.